-At the top of Box D, you must subtract the total amount of your campaign expenses from the total amount of your campaign income.
-If your income is greater than your expenses, your campaign has a surplus.
+At the top of Box D, subtract the total amount of campaign expenses from the total amount of campaign income.
+If the income is greater than the expenses, the advertising campaign has a surplus.

-You are entitled to reimburse contributions made by yourself or your spouse out of the surplus.
-For example, if the surplus was \$500 and you contributed \$400 to your campaign, you may deduct that \$400, leaving your campaign with a surplus of \$100.
-If the surplus was \$500 and you contributed \$600, you may deduct \$500 of your contribution, leaving your campaign with \$0.
-You may not deduct more than the value of the surplus.
+The third party advertiser is entitled to reimburse contributions made by the registrant or, if the third party advertiser is an individual, their spouse out of the surplus.
+For example, if the surplus was \$500 and the registrant contributed \$400 to their advertising campaign, the third party advertiser may deduct that \$400, leaving the campaign with a surplus of \$100.
+If the surplus was \$500 and the registrant contributed \$600, the third party advertiser may deduct \$500 of their contribution, leaving the campaign with \$0.
+The third party advertiser may not deduct more than the value of the surplus.

-If, after deducting contributions made by yourself or your spouse, the campaign still has a surplus, these funds must be turned over to the clerk.
+If, after deducting contributions made by the registrant or their spouse (if the third party advertiser is an individual), the advertising campaign still has a surplus, these funds must be turned over to the clerk.